-- (g) With respect to the other matters to be included in the Auditor's Report in accordance with the requirements of section 197(16) of the act, as amended, in our opinion and to the best of our information and according to the explanations given to us, the remuneration paid by the Company to its directors during the year is in accordance with the provisions of section 197 (16) of the Act. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements. - ii.
+- (f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B" to this report. - (g) The company has not paid any managerial remuneration to its directors and thus, the provisions of section 197 read with V of the Act are not applicable to the company for the year ended March 31, 2021. - (h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position Refer Note 35 to the Standalone Financial Statements. - ii.
 The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.

-For G. D. Apte & Co.
-Chartered Accountants Firm Registration Number: 100 515W
+For G. D. Apte & Co., Chartered Accountants Firm Registration Number: 100 515W UDIN: 21121007AAAAC05733